a1xd/rawaccel/grapher/ReadMe/FAQ.md

 - There are many new features and curve types available.
 See the guide for information on all of these.

 ## How do I convert InterAccel settings to Raw Accel?
+For a quick 'n dirty conversion, drop your InterAccel settings or profile into Raw Accel's directory and run `converter.exe`.
+For GUI differences see the image below:
 ![ConvertExample](\images\interaccel_to_rawaccel.png)
 See the guide to understand more about the Gain Cap option and other new features!